litmuschaos/v1-litmus-docs/docs/node-memory-hog.md

 ### Prepare ChaosEngine

-- Provide the application info in `spec.appinfo`
+- Provide the application info in `spec.appinfo`.
+It is an optional parameter for infra level experiment.
 - Provide the auxiliary applications info (ns & labels) in `spec.auxiliaryAppInfo`
 - Override the experiment tunables if desired in `experiments.spec.components.env`
 - To understand the values to provided in a ChaosEngine specification, refer [ChaosEngine Concepts](chaosengine-concepts.md)